Program Goals and Outcomes

 o The UBPAI curriculum prepares students to manage acute, chronic, preventative, and emergent encounters in various health care settings across the lifetime.
 The program conducts continued analysis of the curriculum.
 Students’ preclinical PACKRAT scores have been above the national average overall for the last three consecutive cohorts.
 Students in the clinical phase have scored above the mean of all programs utilizing the EOR examinations based on evaluation of data from the most recent version of the exam.

 The program has been successful in preparing students for the PANCE exam.
-All students of the last six graduating cohorts have successfully passed the PANCE exam.
-Since 2015, students have scored above the national average for first-time PANCE pass rates.
+Since 2015, the program’s all time pass rate has been 100%.
+The program has consistently scored above the national average for first-time PANCE pass rates since 2015.

 The most recent PA program alumni survey revealed that 100% of graduates surveyed were practicing as a licensed PA.
 93.58% of graduates reported success at finding employment within 3 months of obtaining licensure.
 Gradates practice in a variety of work settings and specialties.
 Of the 31% who reported ‘Other’ clinical specialties also included orthopedics, hospice, neurology, pain management, cardiology, critical care, and neonatal critical care.
 Graduates are practicing in over 15 states across the country with 31.9% working in medically underserved areas.